jadedilin/jadedilin.github.io/docs/_posts/2025-06-21-mini-project-railsconf-2025.md

 ## On Scholars and Guides

 The Scholars and Guides Program is a mentorship program for aspiring Rubyists interested in learning more about the Ruby programming language, expanding their professional toolkits, and having help navigating the Ruby Central conferences, RubyConf, and RailsConf.
-As part of the program, we were encouraged to participate in a project that built on our skills as developers.
-The program is friendly to all skill levels and is an approachable 'in' to software community.
+As part of the program we participated in a project that built on our skills as developers.
+The program is friendly to all skill levels.

 For my own project, I simulated a working environment with my project guide Michelle Yuen, who assigned issues in the [ChicagoRuby](https://chicagoruby.org) repository to me.
 It was invaluable for learning version control, deployment workflows, and collaboration, mimicking real-world professional development processes in a low-stakes environment.